nasa/nos3/docs/wiki/STF_QuickLook.md

 * [./cfg/nos3_defs/tables/ds_file_tbl.c](../../cfg/nos3_defs/tables/ds_file_tbl.c)
   * Configure the files to be created detailing naming convention (time or count), location in memory, maximum size and age
 * [./cfg/nos3_defs/tables/ds_filter_tbl.c](../../cfg/nos3_defs/tables/ds_filter_tbl.c)
-  * Ideally has an index for each packets produced by the spacecraft
+  * Ideally has an index for each packet produced by the spacecraft
-  * Provides details for what to do each each file type and enables down sampling
+  * Provides details for down sample (if desired) for each defined file type

-For STF the ADCS and component HK data is stored at 10Hz while the all science and console logs are stored.
+For STF, the ADCS and component HK data is down sampled to be stored at 0.1Hz while the all science data and console logs are stored.
 All data is stored in a single file type for simplicity in operations and enabling data in time to be captured together.

 ## Fault Detection and Correction (FDC)